tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     code
     ```

-3. Add the following code to script, and save the file.
+3. Add the following code to script and save the file.
 This code will retrieve the object ID for the Active Directory group passed in and assign the group to the Contributor role on the subscription.

     ```powershell
     param([string]$SubscriptionId, [string]$AdGroupName)